AdobeDocs/certification.en/help/certifications/aem/aem-forms-p-bedeveloper.md

 * Given a scenario, manipulate a PDF using Forms or Assembler services
 * Describe ways to implement JDBC services

-Section 3: Administration and Troubleshooting (21%)
+Section 3: Administration and troubleshooting (21%)
 * Identify issues generated in log files
 * Given a scenario, identify the steps to perform administration activities
 * Identify the features of Service Packs in AEM Forms
 * Describe the steps for AEM Dispatcher setup for Forms
 * Describe the steps to navigate different consoles

-Section 4: API Endpoints and Integrations (10%)
+Section 4: API endpoints and integrations (10%)
 * Given a scenario, describe the flow to integrate AEM Form with Adobe Experience Cloud
 * Identify the steps to generate various endpoint services

-Section 5: Interactive Communication (9%)
+Section 5: Interactive communication (9%)
 * Given a scenario, demonstrate and implement processes for Interactive Communication

-## Get Prepped
+## Get prepped

 You are not required to complete training before taking the exam, and training alone will not provide you with the knowledge and skills required to pass the exam.
 A combination of training and successful, on-the-job experience are critical to providing you with the repository needed to pass the exam.